Implementation of Practical Expedients Under ASC 842

 Separate Lease & Non-Lease Components Practical Expedient (By Class of Underlying Asset)

-Risk-Free-Rate Policy Practical Expedient (Private Companies Only)
+Risk-Free Rate Policy Practical Expedient (Private Companies Only)

 Short-Term Lease Practical Expedient

-Accounting Guidances Reference:
+Accounting Guidance Reference:

 - ASC 842-10-65-1